ttscoff/Slogger/README.md

 ## Install ##

 1. Download and unzip (or clone using git) the Slogger project.
 It can be stored in your home directory, a scripts folder or anywhere else on your drive.
+2. From the command line, change to the Slogger folder and run the following commands: sudo gem install bundle bundle install
-2. Default plugins are stored in `/plugins/`, additional plugins are usually found in `/plugins_disabled/`.
+3. Default plugins are stored in `/plugins/`, additional plugins are usually found in `/plugins_disabled/`.
 Plugins are enabled and disabled by adding/removing them from the `/plugins/` folder.
 Move any additional plugins you want to use into `/plugins/` and disable any other plugins by moving them from `/plugins/` to `plugins_disabled`.
 (Plugins that are found in `plugins` but not configured will not break anything, but you'll see warnings when run.)
-3. From within the Slogger folder, run `./slogger --update-config` to create the initial configuration file.
+4. From within the Slogger folder, run `./slogger --update-config` to create the initial configuration file.
 If this doesn't work, you may need to make the file executable: `chmod a+x slogger` from within the Slogger folder.
 Note that any time you add new plugins or update existing ones, you'll want to run `./slogger --update-config` to ensure that your available options are up to date.
-4. Edit the file `slogger_config` that shows up in your Slogger folder
+5. Edit the file `slogger_config` that shows up in your Slogger folder
     - The required options will be 'storage:', 'image_filename_is_title:', 'date_format:' and 'time_format:'
     - storage: should be one of
         -  'icloud'